teaching-data-science/intro2ml/chapters/chapter07.md

   </h2>
   <p class="de526628">
   <a class="_46224d00 _7e2d93b5" href="/chapter07-01-tuning-introduction"> While model parameters are optimizied during training, hyperparameters are specified before the training.
-In this Section, we will motivate why it is crucial to find good values for the hyperparameters, i.e. to "tune" the hyperparameters.</a>
+In this section, we will motivate why it is crucial to find good values for the hyperparameters, i.e. to "tune" the hyperparameters.</a>
   </p>
 </section>